 How to Unclog Your Toilet with a Plunger

-- Begin to plunge firmly into the toilet with a straight, up-and-down motion.
-The plunger should force the existing water into the trapway of the toilet and into the pipes and push the blockage out.
-If the toilet is successfully plunged, you should see the water level in the toilet bowl diminish.
+- Plunge firmly into the toilet at a straight, consistent angle multiple times.
+The plunger will force water into the toilet’s trapway, pushing the blockage down the pipe.
+If this process is successful, the water level in the toilet bowl will decrease.

-- If the water level does not drop, continue plunging and pouring water until the clog is dislodged.
+- If the water does not recede, continue to repeat steps 1 to 5 until the clog is dislodged.

 How to Unclog a Toilet Without a Plunger